albionlawrence/quantum_part_1/chapter1/Hamilton.md

 \end{align}
 ```

 Note that when the Lagrangian is time-independent, the quantity {eq}`hamilt` is exactly the quantity which we showed, via Noether's theorem, is conserved. $H$, called the *Hamiltonian* is the energy of this system.
-The equations {eq}`he_intro_ are known as *Hamilton's Equations* and they are completely equivalent to the Euler-Lagrange equations.
+The equations {eq}`he_intro` are known as *Hamilton's Equations* and they are completely equivalent to the Euler-Lagrange equations.

 Why would we daopt this formalism?

 1. If $I \in (1,\ldots, D)$, Hamilton's equations are $2D$ first order differential equations.
 If we specify the data $(q^I,p_I)$ at any initial time $t_0$,  these equations have a unique solution for all future times.
-Thus the state of the system at any time is copmpletely described by $(q^I, p_I)$.
+Thus the state of the system at any time is completely described by $(q^I, p_I)$.
 The set of all states so specified is known as *phase space*.
 Thus, the space of states is given by $2D$ independent variables, and we can formulate mechanics as an initial value problem.

 2. Because Hamilton's equations are first order in time derivatives, they are particularly amenable to numerical integration.